Moving In Together? 15 Relationship-Saving Tips From the Experts

 “When fear is in the driver’s seat, it is easy to become hyper-focused on the bumps and miss out on the blessings,” Solomon writes.

 If you grew up in a home that encouraged criticism over love, make it a habit to let your partner know when they’re doing well.
-It helps foster a safe environment over an icy one.
+It helps foster a safe environment instead of an icy one.

-Talking about feelings can be uncomfortable, but it prevents bigger issues later.
+Talking about feelings before moving in together can be uncomfortable, but it prevents bigger issues later.

 11. Communicate, Communicate, Communicate!